alfredkam/yakojs/docs/CreatingModules.md

  - _circle(data, opts, interval, heightRatio)
  	- This is used to generate a circle in between the change in x & y axis between each value in array (used for hovering in on a line)
- 	- data: is an array of values
+ 	- data: is an array of values, the data will also be attached to the data-info attribute
  	- opts: options, must pass the graph's height through opts.height
  	- interval: the interval between each node
  	- heightRatio: this is used to scale the height of the node depending on the value * heightRatio